‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

 — The Decent Crew (@TDP_Podcast) February 2, 2017

-The whole, strangely peaceful, scene is watched by Carrot, Chopper, Nami, Jinbei and Pedro from inside Brulee’s Magic Mirror World.
+The whole, strangely peaceful, scene is watched by Carrot, Chopper, Nami, Jinbei, and Pedro from inside Brulee’s Magic Mirror World.
 Carrot is surprised to see Brook sleeping peacefully in the arms of Big Mom.
 She wonders how he can sleep in such a stressful situation.
 Brulee attempts to wake Big Mom by screaming, but is quickly silenced and subsequently gagged by the group.
 Fortunately, Brulee’s screams fail to wake Charlotte Linlin.

 Brook / One Piece pic.twitter.com/eJfCoTehHd